 President of the European Economic and Social Committee

-Between 2018 and 2020, she was President of the EESC's Section for Employment, Social Affairs and Citizenship (SOC).
-From 2013 to 2015, she chaired the work of the Labour Market Observatory (LMO).
+She is the outgoing president of the EESC's Section for Employment, Social Affairs and Citizenship and chaired the Labour Market Observatory from 2013 to 2015.

-She holds a Masters’ Degree in Law from the University of Vienna.
+Christa Schweng holds a master's degree in law from the University of Vienna.

 Cillian Lohan has been Vice-President for Communication of the European Economic and Social Committee (EESC) since October 2020, and an active member of the institution since 2015.